gmccreight/mdpg/README.md

 ### Fast Tests

 First and foremost, I want the tests to run extremely quickly.
 Even the integration tests.
-This is the primarly design goal.
-All else is secondary.
+This is the primary design goal; all else is secondary.
 If the tests take more than a second to run on a top-of-the-line computer, then we're not meeting our goal.